Finding a field in a Zariski-like structure

 \subsection{The main theorem}

+When proving our main theorem, we follow the outline of the proof of Lemma 6.11 in \cite{HrZi}.
 From now on, we will suppose that $\M$ is a non locally modular Zariski-like structure and that $\M$ does not interpret a non-classical group.
 By Theorem 4.19 in \cite{lisuriart} (see also \cite{lisuri}, 4.22), there is a Galois definable, $1$-dimensional group $G$ in $\M^{eq}$.
-This group plays a crucial role when proving that $\M$ interprets a field, and we will eventually use Lemma \ref{koodaus} to code some of the generic elements in $G$.
-When doing so, we will always suppose that if $\alpha \in G$ is generic, $a=(a_1, \ldots, a_m)$ is a code for $\alpha$, and $c$ is the parameter tuple from Lemma \ref{koodaus}, then $dim(a_1/c)=1$.
+This group plays a crucial role when proving that $\M$ interprets a field, and we will eventually use Lemma \ref{koodaus} to (weakly) code some of the generic elements in $G$.
+When doing so, we will always suppose that if $\alpha \in G$ is generic, $a=(a_1, \ldots, a_m)$ is a weak code for $\alpha$, and $c$ is the parameter tuple from Lemma \ref{koodaus}, then $dim(a_1/c)=1$.